Thursday, February 20, 2025

 Display: 144Hz

-Luckily, this laptop also has a 144Hz display, despite being a cheaper replica of the first model.
+Luckily, this laptop also has a 144Hz display.
 As far as LoL is concerned, you’ll easily go past 120fps (1650GTX benchmarks)…I’d expect at least 140fps because of the CPU too.
-So you’ll definitely be able to appreciate every framerate.
+So it will definitely becoemn super useful.

 Now if you find a cheaper model with a 120Hz, by all means grab it, because the difference between 120Hz and 144Hz is minimal.